molon/MLTransition/README.md

 Tips:
 The libirary uses a unpublish api(not private).
 But it's ok in my experience.
 My app has been approved.

+There is a sister libirary [MLNavigationBarTransition](https://github.com/molon/MLNavigationBarTransition)(Advanced navigation bar transition based on official push-pop transition)

 **My library does not seek any reward, but if you use this library, star it if you like. :)**